March 1, 2023Sakai Increases the Efficiency of its Dimensional Inspections with a New Approach See the article

 The scanning solutions should fulfill several requirements, with the main one being that the solution should allow users to recreate a component quickly and accurately in a 3D model.
 At a wider group level AADS was interested in a product that could measure and inspect components in their quality control department, and capture color and texture for their marketing department.
 For instance, one of their ideas was to create low-polycount .stl vehicle models that could be used by potential customers in augmented reality (AR) on mobile devices to visualize the result.
 Also, AADS wanted to be able to create accurate visualizations of converted customer vehicles.

 The ability to quickly achieve accurate dimensioning of components of any shape and size with a 3D scanner was a key factor in the decision to go with a Creaform scanner.
 The mobility of the Go!SCAN Spark also weighed in as they can now measure components in their workshops, offices and on site.
-Also, the possibility to quality-check components that come in from external suppliers with the nominal CAD data was something that they were never able to achieve before.
+Also, the possibility to quality-check components that come in from external suppliers with the nominal CAD data was something that they were never able to achieve before (Learn more with our article 3D Scanning for CAD).

 Seamless Implementation of the New Scanning Technology